 Eating at the finest restaurants, wearing the most expensive clothes and accessories, and physically pristine, it is clear that Bateman still feels completely unsatisfied and worthless and with as much direction and clarity as a jobless teenager.
 Maybe that’s why he feels the need to murder?
 Or does he, it’s never actually clear in American Psycho as to whether Bateman actually actively carries out the horrific killings or if indeed it is merely some hallucinatory psychotic delusion.
 Regardless we can’t help but feel sympathy for his self-loathing character with more issues than Vogue.

 Travis Bickle – Taxi Driver (1976)

 It’d be hard not to include the character that is perhaps the ultimate of screen antiheroes in outsider Travis Bickle.
 The Vietnam veteran with the internal rage of a thousand fires is wracked with deep, dark feelings, mainly toward those who he sees as the scum that walk the New York city sidewalks he views from the driver seat of his cab.
 He goes from internalising these feelings throughout the majority of the movie to finally acting them out, transforming into a blood splattering avenging angel as he attempts to save a young girl from her life of prostitution.
-Maybe not the most likeable, in fact you could say Travis is not likeable at all, but no one can deny he’s one hell of an antihero.
+Maybe not the most likeable, in fact, you could say Travis is not likeable at all, but ticks the necessary antihero boxes.

 Who’s your favourite of all screen antiheroes?
 Let us know in the comments below.